Get started with Baxter

 🏗️ TIP

-"Write an implementation plan for adding tag colours to the todo list view"
+"Write an implementation plan for the bulk import feature"

 🧪 TC